Rosenberg37/north-star/README.md

 * **Zhou Changjiang**: Requirement Analyst & Programmer

-We welcome you to join our team if you are interested in algorithms.
+We welcome you to join our team if you are interested in **algorithms**.

 We expect you to understand the basics of **machine learning** and to be able to use **Python** and the **Pytorch** framework.
 ## 3.30 Progress achieved